openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_exceptions.md

 public open class Error <: ToString
 ```

-Function: [Error](core_package_exceptions.md#class-error) is the base class for all error classes.
-This class cannot be inherited or instantiated, but can be caught.
+Purpose: [Error](core_package_exceptions.md#class-error) is the base class for all error classes.
+This class cannot be inherited or initialized, but can be caught.

 Parent Types: